akumuli/akumuli.github.io/_posts/2015-03-19-sequencer.md

   [5]
 ```

-Akunuli solves this using array of read-write mutexes.
+Akumuli solves this using array of read-write mutexes.
 Each reader before reading data from run number M calculates index the of the read-write mutex in the array - index = M % array length.
 After getting read-lock thread can start reading.
 Writer does the same thing, it calculates index of the mutex, gets write-lock and after that it can update the sorted run.

 But this is not the end.
 Consider the following situation: reader starts to read data from sequencer, when it starts reading merge procedure is initated by writer-thread (last chunk is merged to HDD), while reader still didn't finished number of chunks in the sequencer is changed (one was gone).
 One possible solution is to use synchronization between readers and writer, when writer want to merge chunk it should asquire exclusive lock.
 The problem is that using lock we can create write starvation, if many readers are active at the same time writer could be blocked for arbitrary time, affecting write performance.
 This is bad.